dataset-sh/slambda/doc-site/docs/guide.md

 * For unary function, the `input` field should be `string`.
 If `allow_no_arg` is `True`, it can also be `None`.
 * For keyword function, the `input` field should be `dict`.
 If `allow_no_arg` is `True`, it can also be `None`.

+If input is a dict, all value in input.values() must be able to render as a string with f-string i.e. `f"{value}"`

 ```python title="Input: String Output:String"
 from slambda import Example